stoned-ape/opengl_surface_plotter/README.md

 See more examples in main.c.

 ## API
-There only one function to be concerned with.
+There is only one function to be concerned with.
 ```c
 void plot_surface(vec3(*f)(vec2,float),vec2 uv0,vec2 uv1,int res);
 ```

-* f: A user defined function that maps to parameters to a point on a 3D surface.
+* f: A user defined function that maps two parameters to a point on a 3D surface.
 	The library passed the the time of day in seconds in f's second parameter.
 	This is used for animated plots.
 * uv0: The starting point for parameters u,v.
-* uv1: The endiing point for parameters u,v.
+* uv1: The ending point for parameters u,v.
 * res: The vertical/horizontal resolution of the plot.
 The number of vertecies is `res*res`.

 ## Build Instruction
-You must have visual stdio installed or download `make` and `clang` some other way.
+You must have Visual Studio installed or download `make` and `clang` some other way.

 Find the path to your windows .lib files.
 In the makefile we have:
 ```bash